MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

   }
   ```

-5. Security: Dapp Developers should ensure that the token addresses provided in the method call are secure and valid for the current chain ID.
+5. Security: In MetaMask we have warnings in place to alert the user when a token is not trustworthy and add an additional confirmation step.
+Despite this, dApp developers should still ensure that the token addresses provided in the method call are secure and valid for the current chain ID.
 They should also inform users about the potential risks and considerations when performing token swaps.
-   On MetaMask platforms we have warnings in place that say to the user to be carefull when a token is not that trustworthy.
-We check if the number of occurrences is more than one, If not we show an alert the we obligate the user to ready and press a button to be able to swap.

 6. Testing: Before deploying the `wallet_swapAsset` method in a live environment, MetaMask engineers should thoroughly test it to ensure it works correctly and handles errors appropriately.
 This includes testing with different token types, amounts, and network conditions.